-Cancellation may be effectuated by the student's notification, or by the student's conduct, including, but not necessarily limited to, a student's lack of attendance.
+Cancellation or withdrawal may also be effectuated by student's conduct, including, but not necessarily limited to, a student's lack of attendance.

 The institution shall have a refund policy for the return of unearned institutional charges if the student cancels an Enrollment Agreement or withdraws during a period of attendance.
 The refund policy for students who have completed sixty (60) percent or less of the period of attendance shall be a pro rata refund.